 skip to content

-• If there is a UFS budget, departments should review the difference between actual and budgeted expenditure.
+• If there is a UFS budget, institutions should review the difference between actual and budgeted expenditure.
 Significant variances should be resolved.

 Raven Login